hunterf2278/sep10-freedom-project/blog/entry07.md

 Now, the takeaway I have for my elevator pitch is that I was good at keeping my presentation to one minute, unlike my in-class presentation I had more time to explain my process, but I had to keep  it concise for the judges and I did that successfully.
 I also stay composed and didn't let my nerves of presnting in front of judges mess me up.
 Finally, I answered all the questions they asked clearly and without sutttering or hesitation, I was confident in my answers.

-This is the main page of the website that I created:
+This is the main page of the website that I created and showed at the expo:
 <img width="1362" height="599" alt="image" src="https://github.com/user-attachments/assets/7c4e8b6e-23ee-4962-af0a-dccc78fd6100" />
+This image shows the two bootstrap components I used which was the navbar and the cards.

 ## EDP